worthpointlabs/terratest/README.md

     like config files and logs from deployed EC2 Instances.
 This is especially useful for getting a snapshot of the state of a deployment when a test fails.
-1.  [kubernetes_basic_example_test.go](/test/kubernetes_basic_example_test.go): Use Terratest to run `kubectl apply` apply a Kubernetes resource file, verify resources are created using the Kubernetes API, and then run `kubectl delete` to delete the resources at the end of the test.
+1.  [kubernetes_basic_example_test.go](/test/kubernetes_basic_example_test.go): Use Terratest to run `kubectl apply` to apply a Kubernetes resource file, verify resources are created using the Kubernetes API, and then run `kubectl delete` to delete the resources at the end of the test.
+1.  [kubernetes_rbac_example_test.go](/test/kubernetes_rbac_example_test.go): Use Terratest to run `kubectl apply` to apply a Kubernetes resource file, retrieve auth tokens to authenticate as the created ServiceAccount, update the kubeconfig file with the authentication token and add a new context to auth as the ServiceAccount, verify auth as the ServiceAccount by checking what resources you have access to, and finally run `kubectl delete` to delete the resources at the end of the test.

 Finally, to see some real-world examples of Terratest in action, check out some of our open source infrastructure